Strict irreducibility of Markov chains and ergodicity of skew products: Preliminaries

 Given a measurable function $f$ we shall write $f \vargeq 0$ to indicate that $\eta$-almost everywhere $f$ is real-valued and non-negative.
 A linear operator $M \colon L^{2}(\eta) \to L^{2}(\eta)$ is called \textit{positive} if $f \vargeq 0$ implies $Mf \vargeq 0$ for all $f \in L^{2}(\eta)$.
 Positive operators are always bounded, cf. \cite[Lemma 7.5]{EFHN15}.
 By a \textit{Markov operator} we mean a positive operator $M$ satisfying $M\1 = \1$ and

 for all $f \in L^{2}(\eta)$.
-Markov operators are contractions of unit operator norm and the class of Markov operators is closed under composition and taking adjoints, cf. \cite[Section 13.1]{EFHN15}.
-We call a Markov operator $M$ \textit{irreducible} if $M\1_{D} = \1_{D}$ implies $\eta(D) \in \{0,1\}$ for all sets $D \in \mathscr{B}$.
+Markov operators are contractions with operator norm equal to $1$ and the class of Markov operators is closed under composition and taking adjoints, cf. \cite[Section 13.1]{EFHN15}.
+We call a Markov operator $M$ \textit{irreducible} if the only $M$-invariant functions are the constants.
 This notion can be generalized to positive operators on arbitrary Banach lattices, cf. \cite[Chapter 7]{EFHN15}.
-In the definition one may equivalently replace the condition $M\1_{D} = \1_{D}$ by the weaker condition $M\1_{D} \varleq \1_{D}$.
+On the level of sets it means that $M\1_{D} = \1_{D}$ implies $\eta(D) \in \{0,1\}$ for all sets $D \in \mathscr{B}$, where one may equivalently replace the condition $M\1_{D} = \1_{D}$ by the weaker condition $M\1_{D} \varleq \1_{D}$.